-Plaza Mayor (Madrid): Don’t seat in one of their tables for a coffee, you will only enjoy an overpriced drink while hearing non traditional music (Do we really need to tell you those mariachis are not typical Spanish?)
+Plaza Mayor (Madrid): Don’t sit in one of their tables for a coffee, you will only enjoy an overpriced drink while hearing non traditional music (Do we really need to tell you those mariachis are not typicallu Spanish?)

 Try instead: Bocadillo de calamares.
-Plaza Mayor is known for its many spots of calamari sandwiches.
-Even if you have to queue, there are so quick!!
-Then you can see and admire the beautifully decorated walls of the buildings.
+Plaza Mayor is best known for its many spots of calamari sandwiches.
+Even if you have to queue, they’re worth the wait.
+Pick one up and find a free spot to admire the beautifully decorated buildings.

-Cave flamenco shows (Granada): Many of Granada’s flamenco tablaos are located in the old gypsy district of Sacromonte up in the hills.
-Caves are thought to have been excavated by Jews and Moors, which is the most appealing feature.
-Not as appealing: the expensive drinks, the mediocre music and a not so fun middle-aged audience.
+Cave flamenco shows (Granada): Many of Granada’s flamenco tablaos are located in the old gypsy district of Sacromonte, up in the hills.
+The caves are thought to have been excavated by Jews and Moors, making them a huge part of history.
+Trouble is, the drinks are expensive, the music medioce and the middle-aged audience is not so fun.

 Try instead: Peña La Platería, the oldest flamenco club in Spain, with shows every Thursday night.

-Mercado de La Boqueria (Barcelona): It was once the best market in Barcelona, the number one market for exotic fruits, best fish and seafood and the widest assortment of mushrooms, today it’s the number one in visitors.
-The authentic Spanish food it used to have is not there anymore, and anyway, you can’t see what they offer with all those so many tourists in front of you.
+Mercado de La Boqueria (Barcelona): It was once the best market in Barcelona.
+Boasting that it was the number one market for exotic fruits, the freshest fish and seafood and the wildest assortment of mushrooms, today it’s the number one visitor attraction.
+The authentic Spanish food it used to have is not there anymore, and anyway, you can’t see what they offer with all those tourists and selfie-sticks in front of you.

-Try instead: Mercado de Santa Caterina which stands out for the quality and variety of its products and, generally, welcomes less visitors than La Boqueria, becoming a quieter space.
+Try instead: Mercado de Santa Caterina, which stands out for the quality and variety of its products and, generally, welcomes less visitors than La Boqueria.